 Taking its name from the daring aerialists and stunt pilots of the 1920s, the Barnstormer features two pendulum arms with seating for 32 riders.
 Seated back to back, riders travel progressively higher on each swing of the Barnstormer’s massive arms, reaching a maximum speed of 45 miles per hour and 230 degrees of rotation.
 At its peak, the Barnstormer reaches a staggering 81 feet in the air, taking riders high above the barn’s rooftop and the area’s treetops.
 Situated in the lush foothills of the Great Smoky Mountains, the Barnstormer rests amid a traditional red barn on the Owens Farm, a nod to Parton’s family’s rural upbringing.

-While the Barnstormer fills the air above the barn, children’s play areas dot the landscape around the barn.
-With a fun, barnyard theme, children can enjoy a 22-foot by 16-foot bi-plane play area as well as a pig pen water play area.
+While the Barnstormer fills the air above the barn, there are kid's play areas that dot the landscape around the barn.
+With a fun, barnyard theme, kids can enjoy a 22-foot by 16-foot bi-plane play area as well as a pig pen water play area.